 My second Amish romance series, The Matchmakers of Huckleberry Hill, is about an elderly Amish couple who try to find suitable mates for their grandchildren.
 What could be more fun than throwing two young people together to see if sparks ignite?
 No one would ever suspect two octogenarian Amish folks of mischief.

 The 9th book in the Huckleberry Hill series comes out this June, plus there are three more Huckleberry Hill novellas in my Christmas novella series.

 Huckleberry Hill won the 2014 LIME Award for Inspiration Fiction and Huckleberry Summer was nominated for the 2014 Reviewer’s Choice Award by RT Book Reviews and the RITA Award by the Romance Writers of America.

 The Honeybee Sisters, starting with Sweet as Honey, came out summer of 2016.
 The three Christner schwesteren are all grown up and their Aunt Bitsy is fighting off boys left and right.
 Be sure to get in on the excitement.

-I have four daughters, two sons, three sons-in-law, and one adorable grandson.
-I live in the foothills of the Wasatch Front with my husband and two sons still left at home.
+I have four daughters, two sons, three sons-in-law, and six adorable grandchildren.
+I live in the foothills of the Wasatch Front with my husband and play with my grandchildren when I’m not writing.